drwhut/tabletop-club/docs/custom_assets/asset_packs/asset_types.rst

 inside a container by right-clicking it and pressing :guilabel:`Peek inside`, which will open a pop-up showing the contents of the container.

-Objects can be placed inside containers by dropping them on top of the container, and objects can be randomly removed from the container by quickly dragging from the container.
+Objects can be placed inside a container by touching the container with the object you want to add, and objects can be randomly removed from the container by quickly dragging from the container.

 Containers can also be configured to drop items out when they are shaken upside-down by setting ``shakable = true`` in the :ref:`config-cfg` file.